 Frequently Asked QuestionsTo help answer your queries we’ve compiled a list of Frequently Asked Questions.
 If you’d like to know more you may like to read About Anathoth Farm or email us directly.

-The fruit content in Anathoth Farm jams is 50% (with the exception of Blackcurrant Jam and Plum Jam, which both have 45%), just like jam made at home in the kitchen.
-Most commercial jams contain 40% fruit (which is the legal minimum) and concentrated fruit juices and purees are often used as a low cost way of boosting fruit percentage.
+Just like home-made jam, the fruit content in Anathoth Farm jams is 50% (with the exception of Blackcurrant Jam and Plum Jam, which both have 45%).
+Most commercial jams contain 40% fruit (which is the legal minimum) and concentrated fruit juices and purees are sometimes used as a low-cost way of boosting fruit percentage.
 But even using high levels of lower quality fruit doesn’t deliver great tasting jam.
 Anathoth Farm uses only whole fruit purchased from local growers and reputable fruit suppliers.

 No, Anathoth Farm jams contain no preservatives or artificial colours or flavours.
 For our Anathoth Farm pickles, chutneys and relishes we use real spices like turmeric, chilli powder, mustard seeds, celery seeds and mustard flour to enhance the flavour of the real vegetables that we use.